10 bands from the ’90s who have kept their original line-up together

 Talk about a power trio!
 Maybe the key in keeping your band together for a long time is limiting the number of people involved?
 Teignmouth trio Muse formed in 1994, when vocalist and guitarist Matt Bellamy tried out for drummer Dominic Howard’s old band, Carnage Mayhem, swiftly rebranding as Gothic Plague and asking Chris Wolstenholme to join as bassist.
 A few more name and image changes later and Muse were on their way, working towards debut album Showbiz in 1999.
 Laughable as it is now, they were initially dismissed in some quarters as Radiohead copyists.
 The fact that they’ve evolved so much since then and they’re absolutely huge today is testament to their staying power.

 Disclaimer: for the purposes of clarity, we’re not counting if bands existed in some nascent form while someone’s cousin, neighbour’s dog or dad stood in on bass in a garage way back when.
 We’re counting debut album onwards only.
-So shoutout to Boyan Chowdhury and his axe services on the good ship Biffy in the very earliest days, but it’s fair to say that the lineup of frontman Simon Neil, alongside twin brothers Ben (drums) and James Johnston (bass) is the true original and lasting Biffy Clyro lineup.
+So shoutout to Boyan Chowdhury and his axe services on the good ship Biffy in the very earliest days, but it’s fair to say that the line-up of frontman Simon Neil, alongside twin brothers Ben (drums) and James Johnston (bass) is the true original and lasting Biffy Clyro line-up.
 That those three have held strong together since 1995 until the present day is remarkable.
 Considering where they started off and the gloriously unholy racket they made, their gradual and entirely natural transformation into festival headlining monsters is even more remarkable still.
-And just wait ‘til you hear their new album, A Celebration Of Endings.
 All hail.

 Explosions In The Sky